 Taste wines as you walk through Santana Row, and watch cooking demos by chefs (and sample the results) at a reception.
 Benefits the Silicon Valley Education Foundation.

 Starts in Santana Row Park across from Left Bank Brasserie, 377 Santana Row, Ste.
 1100, San Jose 95128.
 Tickets $30.

 On stage, adults pull out their adolescent diaries, poems and letters to share their most embarrassing true tales from the past with complete strangers (i.e., you).
 You laugh, cringe, blush and shudder.
-Prize give-aways, plus freestyle satirical rap from The Freeze.
+Musical accompaniment and prize give-aways, too.

 At DNA Lounge, 375 11th St., San Francisco 94103.
 Tickets $14, 21.